vitorgsevero/projetoSpringBootReactJS/README.md

 * Built my REST APIs with Spring Boot 2.0 for CRUD operations

-* Created the front end using ReactJS and Boostrap 4+
+* Created the front-end using ReactJS and Bootstrap 4+

 * Consume a RESTful API with React/Redux